sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 The 3v3 source selection switch allows the user to choose whether the Digi XBee Shield is powered from the R3/R4 board or from the onboard USB-C. Some XBee 3 modules, namely those with GNSS and LTE capabilities, consume more power than can be provided through the R3/R4 board.
 Use the onboard USB-C connector in this case.

 The onboard VREG (using USB-C) outputs 3.3V and can provide up to 2A continuous current.
-Read further into the Buck Converter for more information.
+The section on the Buck Converter provides more information.

 <figure markdown>
 [![3V3 Source Selection Switch](assets/img/22131-XBee_Dev_Arduino_Shield-3V3OnOffSwitch.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-3V3OnOffSwitch.jpg "Click to enlarge")